JaneliaSciComp/open-data-flylight/janelia-flylight-imagery/README.md

 * **Objective**: microscope objective used to capture the original data
 * **Area/Tile**: brain area (e.g. Brain vs VNC) or tile name
 * **Driver**: GAL4, LexA, or Split_GAL4
 * **Alignment Space**: optional standard alignment space to which the MIP is registered.
 See [Janelia FlyLight Templates](https://open.quiltdata.com/b/janelia-flylight-templates) for more information about alignment spaces.
+This is only included for aligned stacks, unaligned stacks, and Color Depth MIPs.
-* **Product**: this will differ according to the type of file it is - see examples below
+* **Product**: this will differ according to the type of file it is - see examples below.
+For Color Depth MIPs, this will be in the form CDM_[Channel].
+* **Exstension** a file extension (png, mp4, h5j, lsm, lsm.bz2, json)

 Examples:
-* **JSON metadata file**: SS02702-20141222_80_B4-Split_GAL4-f-20x-brain-metadata.json
+* **JSON metadata file**: SS02702-20141222_80_B4-f-20x-brain-Split_GAL4-metadata.json
 * **LSM file**: SS02702-20141222_80_B4-f-20x-brain-Split_GAL4.lsm.bz2
 * **Unaligned image stack file**: SS02702-20141222_80_B4-f-20x-brain-Split_GAL4-unaligned_stack.h5j
 * **Aligned image stack file**: SS02702-20141222_80_B4-f-20x-brain-Split_GAL4-JRC2018_FEMALE_20x_HR-aligned_stack.h5j